0xB0C5/SMMPix/README.md

 - Click the Upload button and wait for it to compile and upload.

-- If your Magic NS hasn't been set up, set it up with the instructions it came with.
-Plug in any controller into it and follow the prompt to press L + R or whatever it asks, then unplug the controller from the Magic NS.
-As long as the Magic NS is plugged in, you won't have to go through this flow again since the Switch thinks the controller is still connected.
+- If your Magic NS hasn't been set up with your Switch, follow the instructions it came with.
+Plug in any controller into it and follow the prompt to press L + R or whatever it asks.
+As long as the Magic NS stays plugged in to your Switch, you won't have to go through this flow again (even with nothing plugged into the Magic NS).

 - In Super Mario Maker 2, navigate to the comment drawing screen.
 Place the cursor in the top left corner, with the smallest brush, with black selected.

--
+- Plug your Teensy into your Magic NS and wait.